Mingtiandi

 China Invades New York

 Vanke is not the first Chinese real estate company to try to make it in the Big Apple.
-Last year, Shanghai-based Greenland Group acquire the US$4 billion Atlantic Yards project in Brooklyn, and real estate-focused investment group Fosun International Ltd purchased 1 Chase Manhattan Plaza from JP Morgan Chase for US$725 million.
+Last year, Shanghai-based Greenland Group acquired the US$4 billion Atlantic Yards project in Brooklyn, and real estate-focused investment group Fosun International Ltd purchased 1 Chase Manhattan Plaza from JP Morgan Chase for US$725 million.

 In 2012, NYSE-listed Xinyuan Real Estate acquired a residential site in Brooklyn for $54.2 million.